 Who Pays for COBRA Coverage?

-What Do I Do If an Employee Wants COBRA Coverage?
+What to Do If an Employee Wants COBRA Coverage

-The former employee will have a specified period of time in which to sign up for this coverage, called an "election period."
-If the person fails to sign up and pay the required premiums during this election period, they may be dropped from coverage.
+Give your employee the proper contact information for your company's health insurance company so he can sign up.
+He'll have a specified period of time called an "election period" in which to do so.
+If he fails to sign up and pay the required premiums during the election period, he can be dropped from coverage.

 Are Employees Eligible for COBRA Coverage During Leaves of Absence?

-A leave of absence is not a qualifying event for COBRA coverage; employees aren't eligible during FMLA (Family Medical Leave Act) leaves of absence.
+A leave of absence is not a qualifying event for COBRA coverage.
+Employees aren't eligible during Family Medical Leave Act (FMLA) leaves of absence.

-You as the employer must notify your health care plan administrator of a qualifying event, like the termination of an employee.
-You don't have to notify the Department of Labor.
+You must notify your health care plan administrator when a qualifying event occurs such as the termination of an employee.
+You do not have to notify the Department of Labor.

 Is COBRA Being Replaced by Obamacare?

-The COBRA law is still in place, but terminated employees now have more options for finding their own health coverage after termination.
-Those options now include coverage under the Affordable Care Act (Obamacare).
+The COBRA law is still in place but terminated employees now have more options for finding their own health coverage after termination.
+Those options now include coverage under the Affordable Care Act.